History of The Area

 The tradition that Mary Howell started continues to this day.
 Food is prepared fresh daily using recipes and techniques that have not changed in 60 years.
 Only choice, heavy-aged beef is used and basted with our famed "witches brew" - an original Inn recipe.
 Water is drawn from fresh spring wells and our famous pies are made "from scratch" daily.

-With a wish to continue the Texas tradition of an irresistible blend of rustic beauty and incomparable fare, owners Lou and Nell Baeten invite you to relax and enjoy the magic of the Grey Moss Inn.
+With a wish to continue the Texas tradition of an irresistible blend of rustic beauty and incomparable fare, owner Lou Baeten invites you to relax and enjoy the magic of the Grey Moss Inn.